-According to a recent study in Feicheng, China, myopia in children between the ages of 6 and 13 began to increase during the coronavirus pandemic, as numbers have continued to grow globally.
+According to a recent study in Feicheng, China, myopia in children between the ages of 6 and 13 began to increase during the coronavirus pandemic.
+And numbers have continued to grow globally.

 Some have even referred to 2020 as “the year of quarantine myopia.”

-How might the COVID-19 pandemic, and all the changes in education and daily habits it’s required, be affecting your child’s eyesight?
-The following factors may be contributing to the rise in myopia among children during these recent, unprecedented times.
+How might COVID-19, and all the changes it has led to in education and daily habits, be affecting your child’s eyesight?
+The following factors may be contributing to the recent rise in childhood myopia.

 Environmental factors play an important role in the development of children’s eyesight.
-At school, children experience changing scenery within the classroom, during physical education and at recess, there is plenty to see.
+At school, children experience a lot of changing scenery.
+In class, during physical education and at recess, there is plenty to see.
 The more children have to look at, the more movement and proper development their eyes can achieve.

 Less time spent outdoors may increase the risk of myopia

-According to research conducted by Michigan State University, daylight can promote proper growth, development and focus of the eye.
+According to a Michigan State University study, daylight can promote the proper growth, development and focus of the eye.

-In addition to the risk of improper development of the eyes, excessive dim lighting, especially contrasted with the bright light emitted by screens, can cause eye strain in your child.
+Excessive dim lighting, especially contrasted with the bright light of digital screens, can also cause eye strain due to glare.

 Classroom environments encourage children to exercise their eyes.
-Blackboards, projectors and teachers themselves at the front of the room mean that kids read and pay attention from a distance.
-At home, however, learning is primarily done up close, using almost exclusively objects such as computers, tablets and workbooks.
+Blackboards, projectors and teachers at the front of the room mean that kids read and pay attention from a distance.
+At home, however, most learning is done up close.
+Kids use their near vision almost exclusively with computers, tablets and workbooks.

-When children primarily focus at short distances, their eyes can become trained to constantly hone in on what is right up close, which can cause eye fatigue.
+When children primarily focus at short distances, their eyes can become trained to constantly hone in on what is right up close.
 The risk of nearsightedness is higher when eyes are simply not trained to see far away.
 In some cases, this can result in children not being able to change their focus to distant objects easily.

-Virtual learning has become the new normal for thousands of children during the coronavirus pandemic.
-But while it is convenient (and essential) to educate children in online classrooms, excessive screen time can cause added stress and strain on the eyes.
+Remote learning has become the new normal for thousands of children.
+And while remote learning has been essential, excessive screen time can cause added stress and strain on the eyes.

-Fortunately, many digital devices include settings that can tone down blue light exposure, such as “night mode,” among other light filtering applications.
-Blue light glasses are also an option for children who use digital devices for school, and they are available with both prescription and non-prescription lenses.
+Fortunately, many digital devices include settings that can tone down blue light exposure, such as “night mode.”
+Blue light glasses are also an option for children who use digital devices for school.
+Blue light glasses are available with both prescription and non-prescription lenses.

-Schools typically provide both hearing and vision screenings for children during each school year — but for schools that have closed or transitioned into online learning due to COVID-19, these screenings have become unavailable.
+Schools typically provide both hearing and vision screenings for children each school year.
+But for schools that have moved to online learning, these screenings have become unavailable.

-If you notice your child squinting at his or her work, complaining of blurry vision or headaches, they may be experiencing a vision problem.
+If you notice your child squinting at their work or complaining of blurry vision or headaches, they may have a vision problem.
 Contact an eye doctor to schedule an eye exam if this is the case.